stephen-hlx/overcooked/README.md

 ![GlobalStateExample](doc/global_state_example.svg)

 ### Invariant
-A distributed system's correctness is defined by the upholding its invariants.
+A distributed system's correctness is defined by the upholding of its invariants.
 Its invariants are defined by its global states satisfying a set of conditions.
-For instance, the Two Phase Commit has an invariant requiring that if any of the ResourceManagers is `ABORTED`, no ResourceManager can be in a state of `COMMITTED`.
+For instance, one of the Two Phase Commit protocol's invariants requires that if any of the ResourceManagers is `ABORTED`, no ResourceManager can be in a state of `COMMITTED`.
 Therefore, the following global state would be violating such an invariant:
 ![GlobalStateExample2](doc/global_state_example_2.svg)

 Other invariant examples are like, TransactionManager should always have a